 St Ermin’s Hotel, London

 The hives were installed at St Ermin’s as part of the hotel’s £30m renovation back in 2011 – originally on the roof, then more were added and some relocated to the third floor ‘bee terrace’ alongside London’s first Bee & Bee Hotel in 2013.
-Further beekeeping courses will be held early next year register your interest now.
+Further beekeeping courses for 2018 have been announced, register your interest now.
 In the meantime, if you are in the UK and you’d like to consider beekeeping check out your local association.

 St. Ermin’s Hotel is located in Caxton Street, London SW1H 0QW, Great Britain+44 (0)20 72227888